 A Morning Prayer and a Forgotten Name

 This morning during prayer, I found myself speaking about a woman whose devotion to God continues to inspire generations.
-In that moment, I couldn’t recall her name but her story and her impact were stirring deeply in my spirit.
-Later, I remembered: it was Susanna Wesley.
+In that moment, I couldn’t recall her name, but her story and impact were stirring deeply in my spirit.

 Watch the Live Prayer Reference

-Here’s the live session where I first mentioned her story this morning:
+Here is the live prayer session where I first mentioned her story:

 Her Legacy of Obedience and Prayer

-Susanna Wesley’s life was far from easy: financial hardship, loss of children, and many personal trials marked her journey.
-Yet in the middle of it all, she carved out sacred space for prayer.
+Susanna Wesley’s life was far from easy.
+Financial hardship, the loss of children, and personal trials marked her journey.
+Yet, in the midst of it all, she carved out sacred space for prayer.

-She was known to sit in her kitchen with her apron pulled over her head, signaling to her children that “mama was with God.”
-In those moments, she interceded for each child by name and lifted her family before the throne of grace.
+She was known to sit in her kitchen with her apron pulled over her head — a simple but powerful signal to her children that “Mama was with God.”
+In those moments, she interceded for each child by name and lifted her household before the throne of grace.

-Her obedience and devotion overflowed into blessings—not only for her children but for the generations that followed.
-John Wesley himself often testified that much of what he carried was rooted in the prayers and teachings of his mother.
+Her obedience overflowed into blessings — not only for her children, but for generations to come.
+John Wesley himself testified that much of what he carried was rooted in the prayers and teachings of his mother.

 A Lesson for Our Healing and Growth